NavyaG-lab/Tech-writer/onboarding/introduction.md

 `$NU_HOME/deploy/bin/docker.sh build-and-push $(git rev-parse --short HEAD)`

 The docker.sh script is inside the `deploy` project, it's just a standard script for building docker images.
 It'll run the script `prepare.sh` (which will run `sbt assembly`) and then run `docker build .` then docker push using the name of your project as the name of the container.
-For itaipu it'll basically be `quay.io/nubank/nu-itaipu:{SHA}`
+For Itaipu, it'll basically be `quay.io/nubank/nu-itaipu:{SHA}`

 Done, now we can run it.